ColinDuquesnoy/Time2Pull/README.rst

 You will need to install from source (or from pypi).

-*Note: the directives are given for a debian based distribution, adapts the commands to suit your distribution.*
+*Note: the directives are given for a debian based distribution, you should adapt the commands to suit your distribution.*

 1) install dependencies using your distribution's pacakge manager::